This is not an exact science, but there are some things you can look out for to give you some pointers:

-- Does your horse ‘look well in its coat’?
+Does your horse ‘look well in its coat’?

-- Is it a good walker?
-While walking is no guarantee of a fast gallop, many racegoers like to look for a horse with an athletic walk that covers the ground easily.
+While strong walking is no guarantee of a fast gallop, many racegoers like to look for a horse with an athletic walk that covers the ground easily and a proud stance that shows it is ready to race.

-- Does the horse look fit and athletic?
-It should not be carrying too much ‘condition’ i.e. extra weight.
-That can be a sign that it is not at full fitness yet, so it’s probably not a good bet with the bookmakers.
+It should not be carrying too much ‘condition’, i.e. extra weight.
+This can be a sign that it is not at full fitness yet, so it’s probably not a good bet with the bookmakers.

-Experienced paddock watchers may have a personal liking for different equine traits; some swear by big ears as being a sign of a willing horse or when the going is soft they may look for horses with big hooves.
+Experienced paddock watchers may have a personal liking for different equine traits; some swear by big ears as being a sign of a willing horse or, when the going is soft, they may look for horses with big hooves.